 - prove to an officer that you will leave Canada when your study permit expires

-You are eligible for faster application processing through the Student Direct Stream if you live in China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam
+You are eligible for faster application processing for your study in Canada through the Student Direct Stream (SDS) if you live in China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam

 Minor children don’t need a study permit if they’re in kindergarten, they or their parents are refugees or refugee claimants, they’re in pre-school, primary or secondary school, and they’re already in Canada with a parent who has a work or study permit.
 When minor children reach the age of majority, they must apply for a study permit if they want to keep studying.